Thakshila-Wijerathne/learning-c/README.md

 ## Progress
 - Day 1: Starting freeCodeCamp C tutorial
 - Day 2: Did not start freeCodeCamp as targeted, went with Brocode instead initially.
-Uploaded 1 program so far to github (hello world tpye program). continuing with bro code on the revision.
+Uploaded 1 program so far to github (hello world type program). continuing with bro code on the revision.

 ## Resources
 - freeCodeCamp C Tutorial